dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

 eBPF (or "extended Berkeley Packet Filter"), is a technology that allows safe mini programs to be attached to various low-level hooks in the Linux kernel. eBPF has a wide variety of uses, including networking, security, and tracing.
 You’ll see a lot of non-networking projects leveraging eBPF, but for {{site.prodname}} our focus is on networking, and in particular, pushing the networking capabilities of the latest Linux kernels to the limit.

-### Before you begin...
+### Before you begin

-This document assumes that you have [installed {{site.prodname}}]({{site.baseurl}}/getting-started/kubernetes/) on a Kubernetes cluster that meets pre-requisites for eBPF mode:
+#### Supported

+- x86-64

+- Distributions:

+  - Generic or kubeadm
+  - kOps
+  - OpenShift
+  - EKS (requires non-default OS image, as described in [Creating an EKS cluster for eBPF mode](./ebpf-and-eks))
+  - AKS
+  - RKE

-- A supported Linux distribution:
+- Linux distribution/kernel:

   - Ubuntu 20.04.
   - Red Hat v8.2 with Linux kernel v4.18.0-193 or above (Red Hat have backported the required features to that build).
   - Another [supported distribution]({{site.baseurl}}/getting-started/kubernetes/requirements) with Linux kernel v5.3 or above.

-  If {{site.prodname}} does not detect a compatible kernel, {{site.prodname}} will emit a warning and fall back to standard linux networking.

-- On each node, the BPF filesystem must be mounted at `/sys/fs/bpf`.
-This is required so that the BPF filesystem persists when {{site.prodname}} is restarted.
-If the filesystem does not persist then pods will temporarily lose connectivity when
-  {{site.prodname}} is restarted and host endpoints may be left unsecured (because their attached policy program will be discarded).
+- An underlying network fabric that allows VXLAN traffic between hosts.
+In eBPF mode, VXLAN is used to forward Kubernetes NodePort traffic.

+#### Not supported

+- Other processor architectures.

+- Distributions:

+  - GKE.
+This is because of an incompatibility with the GKE CNI plugin.
+A fix for the issue has already been accepted upstream but at the time of writing it is not publicly available.

+  - EKS using the default Ubuntu or Amazon Linux images.
+At the time of writing, these do not have a recent enough kernel.

+  - Docker Enterprise: eBPF mode is incompatible with Docker Enterprise at this time.
+The Tigera team is investigating the issue.

+- Clusters with some eBPF nodes and some standard dataplane and/or Windows nodes.
+- IPv6
+- Host endpoint `doNotTrack` policy (other policy types are supported).
+- Floating IPs.
+- SCTP (either for policy or services).
+- `Log` action in policy rules.

+#### Performance

-- For best pod-to-pod performance, an underlying network that doesn't require Calico to use an overlay.
+For best pod-to-pod performance, we recommend using an underlying network that doesn't require Calico to use an overlay.
 For example:

 - A cluster within a single AWS subnet.
 - A cluster using a compatible cloud provider's CNI (such as the AWS VPC CNI plugin).
 - An on-prem cluster with BGP peering configured.

 If you must use an overlay, we recommend that you use VXLAN, not IPIP.
-VXLAN has much better performance than IPIP in eBPF mode due to various kernel optimisations.
+VXLAN has better performance than IPIP in eBPF mode due to various kernel optimisations.

-- The underlying network must be configured to allow VXLAN packets between {{site.prodname}} hosts (even if you normally use IPIP or non-overlay for Calico traffic).
-In eBPF mode, VXLAN is used to forward Kubernetes NodePort traffic, while preserving source IP.  eBPF mode honours the Felix `VXLANMTU` setting (see [Configuring MTU]({{ site.baseurl }}/networking/mtu)).

-- The base [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements) also apply.

-> **Note**: The default kernel used by EKS is not compatible with eBPF mode.
-If you wish to try eBPF mode with EKS,
-> follow the [Creating an EKS cluster for eBPF mode](./ebpf-and-eks) guide, which explain how to set up a suitable cluster.
-{: .alert .alert-info}

 ### How to